Encourage FUNIX

 To prevent your car, usually parked in its spot, from appearing as a false positive, you will need to create a specific object mask like this:

-We now return to the Camera Settings tab , in the configuration below, only Person and Car objects will be displayed as alerts in the predefined area and other detected objects will be classified as detections in the same area.
+We now return to the Activities menu ; in the configuration below, only Person and Car objects will be displayed as alerts in the predefined area, and other detected objects will be classified as detections in the same area.

-The Debug tab can be useful for displaying certain information in real time.
-The Users tab , as its name suggests, allows you to manage users.
+The Users menu, as its name suggests, allows you to manage users.
 Two types of users are possible: administrators have access to all interface features, while observers are limited to viewing cameras, reviewing events, and viewing recording history within the user interface.
 The Notifications tab allows you to send email alerts.

 Regarding recordings, by default we have